AWSEC2 Connector installation

-The following software levels are required to implement the AWSEC2 Connector.
+The following software versions are required to implement the AWSEC2 Connector:

-• OpCon Release 19.0 or higher (if Enterprise Manager sub-type required).
+- OpCon Release 19.0 or higher (required for Enterprise Manager sub-type)

 The installation process consists of the following steps: